 Amazon Makes a Major Move Into Content Analytics

-Even more importantly, Amazon has clearly bet on Content Analytics and is pushing the envelope in Video and Voice Analytics—two major tenants of the overall Intelligent Content Analytics Market, as defined by Aragon.
-(Note: Amazon announced many new Cloud Services tied to AWS, which we will cover separately.)
+Even more importantly, Amazon has clearly bet on content analytics and is pushing the envelope in video and voice analytics—two major tenants of the overall Intelligent Content Analytics (ICA) market, as defined by Aragon.
+(Note: Amazon announced many new cloud services tied to AWS, which we will cover separately.)

 The key news:

-- The Amazon Comprehend is a sentiment analysis service.
-Sentiment is critical to improving customer journeys.
-Sentiment has been something known in contact centers and now, new services and applications that use Comprehend can react immediately to negative sentiment.
+- Amazon Comprehend is a sentiment analysis service.
+Sentiment is critical to improving customer journeys and has been something known in contact centers.
+Now, new services and applications that use Comprehend can react immediately to negative sentiment.

 Amazon DeepLens Is Deep Learning and Video Combined

 All of this combined with the new Amazon DeepLens video camera means that our concept of robotic telepresence that we defined in 2013 is coming to life.